Gardner Fox: Legacy

 During 1967, Fox's literary agent, August Lenniger, suggested that Fox donate his notes, correspondence, and samples of his work to the University of Oregon as a tax deduction.
 Fox donated over fourteen boxes of comics, books, scripts, plot ideas, and fan letters dating back to the 1940s.
 His records comprise the bulk of the university's Fox Collection.

-The Guy Gardner character is named after Fox.
+The character Guy Gardner is named after Fox.
 During 1985, DC Comics named Fox as one of the honorees in the company's 50th anniversary publication Fifty Who Made DC Great.

 During 1998, he was posthumously awarded a Harvey Award and entered into the Jack Kirby Hall of Fame; a year later, he was inducted into the Eisner Award Hall of Fame.

-During 2007, Fox was one of the year's two recipients of the Bill Finger Award for Excellence in Comic Book Writing, given under the auspices of San Diego Comic-Con International.
+During 2007, Fox was one of the year's two recipients of the Bill Finger Award for Excellence in Comic Book Writing, given under the auspices of San Diego Comic-Con.

 During 2002, the Cartoon Network broadcast an episode of the Justice League animated TV series titled "Legends", an homage to Fox's Justice Society and his annual Silver Age Justice Society/Justice League crossovers.
 The episode was dedicated to Fox.
 Additionally, in the episode titled "Paradise Lost", a TV news reporter refers to Hurricane Gardner.

-In the sixth episode of the second season of Young Justice, during a disaster which destroys part of the city, the Flash directs a woman to a homeless shelter that is located between streets named Gardner and Fox.
+In the sixth episode of the second season of Young Justice, during a disaster caused by Neutron that destroys part of Central City, the Flash directs a woman to a homeless shelter located between streets named Gardner and Fox.